 3. Rob Whitacre (G2 Racing) will provide automatic timing services for our league meets.
-He will provide each school prior to each race a packet with bib #s and safety pins for each meet.
+He will provide each school prior to each meet a packet with bib #s and safety pins.

 4. Host schools are responsible to set up a finish chute adequate in length to handle the number of competitors, manage the finish line (2 people to sort finishers,1 to pull tags), and run a back-up stopwatch (which Rob will provide).
 Rob will provide his own canopy tent for the finish line if needed.

 5. It is recommended, but not required, that a bicyclist lead the race.

 6. Entries need to be posted on athletic.net 48 hours in advance of league meets. (e.g., entries posted on Sunday evening for a Tuesday afternoon meet).